Bento-Robotics/micro_rosso_2dof_arm/README.md

-# micro rosso battery monitor
+# micro rosso 2dof arm

 This a module for the [micro_rosso](https://github.com/xopxe/micro_rosso_platformio) system.

-It provides support for publishing battery voltage by publishing ROS2 topics.
+It provides support for a 2dof robotic arm using servos and ROS2.
+Currently very experimental stuff.
+TODO: fix joint states
+TODO: inverse kinematics kinda misbehaving
+TODO: use precise_servo

 ## Loading and starting